- 21 Apr 2021

 The protocol is used to package a packet so it will be received by the receiver in the most optimal way.
 Some protocols will not accept any errors in the communication where others will accept some loss, it all depends on the need for the transmission.

 TCP (Transmission Control Protocol) is used when you need to make sure that the product that is being sent over the internet arrives intact.
 This is handled by the protocol ensuring the communication can be established to the end device before starting the data transmission.
 TCP also awaits an acknowledgement of receipt from the end device.
-This is done with every package, this way it’s being ensured that 100% of the data has been received.
+This is done with every package and ensures that 100% of the data has been received.

 This is great for when you need to make sure what’s sent is the same as what is received, for example, if you download Firmware, we need to make sure that the whole package has been received on your computer.